codio-gcse-2014/webdev-1/.guides/content/A-really-simple-web-page-a2d8.md

 ## Using Codio
 Codio is the platform you are using right now.
 Codio is actually an IDE (Integrated Development Environment) and gives you most of the same features you find with desktop tools.

-Depending on your screen size you can see a bit more or a bit less of the code and the preview on the left.
-Feel free to adjust the width and hieght of the panels by dragging the dividers between the panels.
+## Smaller screens
+Codio tutorial modules are designed to be run on reasonably large screens.
+If your screen is not large, then you can adjust things as follows

+- Drag the edges of panels in any direction to make more space for the panel you want to enlarge
+- Zoom in using your browser controls.
+The View menu allows you to do this easily.